barelampagos/blog/_posts/2020-08-17-retrospective-side-projects.md

 ---
 layout: post
-title: 'Side Projects (Lo-Fi Radio, Birthday Bot)'
+title: 'Retrospective: Side Projects (Lo-Fi Radio, Birthday Bot)'
 ---

 SIP continues to this day (8/17/20), and so I've been trying to take this opportunity as a time to continue developing my software skills.
 I've recently been trying to level up new technical coding skills (Javascript, React, Node), as well as basic deployment with Heroku.